Skip to main content

 2. Vegetation structure data

 Download the vegetation structure data using the loadByProduct() function in the neonUtilities package.
-Inputs needed to the function are:
+Inputs to the function are:

 • dpID: data product ID; woody vegetation structure = DP1.10098.001